marcoparenzan/IoTHub-Samples/README.md

 ## MQTTClient (C#)

-A (quite) simple MQTT-based device client rebuild with MQTT.NET library, with CA certificates based authentication
+A (quite) simple MQTT-based device client rebuild with MQTT.NET library, with CA certificates based authentication.
+Not a library, just a sample app.
+It will be transformed into a .NET Standard lib soon.

 ## AMQPClient (C#)

-A (quite) simple AMQP-based device client rebuild with AMQP.NET library, with CA certificates based authentication
+A (quite) simple AMQP-based device client rebuild with AMQP.NET library, with CA certificates based authentication.
+Not a library, just a sample app.
+It will be transformed into a .NET Standard lib soon.

 ## Mosquitto MQTT Broker